-It is suggested the battery bank be kept as close as possible to the inverter.
-The following is a suggested wiring option for 3 meter DC cable.
+It is recommended that the battery bank be kept as close as possible to the inverter.
+The following is a suggested wiring option for 12 feet of DC cable.

-Please find the following minimum wire size.
-In case of DC cable longer than 3m, please increase the cross section of cable to reduce the loss.
+Follow the minimum wire size.
+If the DC cable is longer than 12 feet, increase the size of cable to reduce voltage drop.